-Sarah serves as Alliance Manager and Patient Care Coordinator for RTW Charitable Foundation where she is responsible for institutional partnerships and patient support.
-She will also support with humanitarian grants and community initiatives.
+Sarah serves as Alliance Manager for RTW Charitable Foundation where she is responsible for institutional partnerships, humanitarian grants, and community initiatives.

-Prior to joining RTWCF, Sarah Garwood worked in international development and grants management, most recently at World Connect, a micro-grant giving non-profit focused on community-led economic, education, and health initiatives.
+Prior to joining RTWCF, Sarah Garwood worked in international development and grants management, most recently at World Connect, a micro-grant giving non-profit focused on community-led health, education, and economic initiatives.
 Sarah worked with the United Nations Development Programme (UNDP), researching nature-based solutions for the 2030 Sustainable Development Goals.
 At Jesuit Refugee Service South Africa, she worked with refugee and asylum-seeking women, highlighting their stories and designing a sustainable communication strategy for the organization.
 She also lived and worked in Belize City, Belize for two years, managing youth development programming at an all-boys high school with Jesuit Volunteer Corps.

 Sarah holds her M.A. in International Political Economy and Development from Fordham University, where she was an Arrupe Fellow, and a B.B.A. in Business Management, International Business, and Theology from Villanova University.
 More recently, Sarah completed a certificate in Global Mental Health: Trauma & Recovery through the Harvard Program in Refugee Trauma.